Recent additions worth noting

 Homework and quizzes

 The MICROSOC Computer Assisted Testing Files - This question bank was originally developed in the 1960-70s at Calif.
 State U - Dominguez Hills.
-It contains thousands of items, is in the public domain, but needs reformating to be really useful to teachers.
+It contains thousands of items, is in the public domain, but needs reformatting to be really useful to teachers.

-> BestChoice (Sheila Woodgate, University of Aukland, NZ) provides interactive quizzes on a large variety of General Chemistry topics.
+BestChoice (Sheila Woodgate, University of Auckland, NZ) provides interactive quizzes on a large variety of General Chemistry topics.
 A hierarchical menu offers quick access to each section which contains one or more review screens and a large number of questions selected through a pull-down menu; approximately 2500 pages are presently available.
 Free registration is currently available to non-UA users.
 Rather browser-sensitive; works well with IE on Windows/Mac.

 Online Quiz from Alwyn Botha covering elementary General Chemistry with special emphasis on the periodic table.